 Here is the link to their website: http://www.koepelmegazip.co.za/

-As an added bonus to the experience, once you have finished zipping, I would highly recommend that you carry on further down the dirt road that took you to Koepel, about an extra 10kms or so and you will come across an absolute gem!
-The town is called Venterskroon.
+As an added bonus to the experience, once you have finished zipping, I would highly recommend that you carry on further down the dirt road that took you to Koepel.
+About an extra 10 kms or so down the road you will come across an absolute gem!

 There is nothing there except what appears to be an old post office behind a white washed wall.
 Behind that wall it’s like walking into an oasis in the desert, except it’s a lunch spot, pub, feast for the eyes waterhole in the mountains.

 The eatery is one of maybe three buildings in the town, adorned in flags from all over the world.
 It boasts a simple (it’s this or that today) but mouthwatering menu to choose from, a pool, resident naughty ponies to harass the guests and sarcastic dry sayings and quotes which are literally written on the walls with a marker but patrons.

 My favourite quote was the one written on the front entrance wall: